MaxxRider/My-INDEX-2.0/README.md

 # My-INDEX
-just cope the code Maxx.index
+<b>just copy the code Maxx.index and
-past in Cloudflare
+past in Cloudflare workers